|

 Our immediate objectives are to 1) calculate the effects of the strong interactions on weak interaction processes to the accuracy needed

-to make precise tests of the Standard Model; 2) determine the properties
+to make precise tests of the Standard Model and to serch for evidence of physics beyond the Standard Model; 2) determine the properties

 of strongly interacting matter under extreme conditions such as those that